 For Independent Field Placement projects, students may earn up to three credits for unpaid work in a legal practice setting, under the supervision of a qualified field supervisor and a faculty advisor.
-At least 50 hours of law-related activities are required per credit, and field placement credits are generally evaluated on a Pass/Fail basis.
-The student is responsible for identifying a field placement setting and supervisor, finding a faculty advisor, and completing the Independent Field Placement Enrollment Form (PDF).
-In addition to information about the site supervisor, faculty advisor, and number of hours and credits, the form must include a project description, educational objectives, and evaluation methods.
-Once complete, the student routes the Independent Field Placement Enrollment Form to both the supervising faculty member and the field supervisor for approval and signatures.
-The signed form must then be submitted to the faculty assistant in room N216 for approval by the Assistant Dean of Academic Affairs prior to enrollment of Independent Field Placement credits.
+At least 50 hours of law-related activities are required per credit, and field placement credits are generally evaluated on a Satisfactory/No-Credit basis.
+The student is responsible for identifying a field placement setting and supervisor, finding a faculty advisor, and completing the Independent Field Placement Enrollment and Independent Field Placement Supervisor Forms.
+Once the forms are completed, the student obtains the signatures of the faculty supervisor (on the Enrollment form) and field supervisor (Supervisor form).
+(Signatures may be provided by having the supervisors send a signed statement that the completed form has been read and approved.)
+The signed forms must then be submitted to the faculty assistant in room N216 for approval by the Associate Dean of Academic Affairs prior to enrollment of Independent Field Placement credits.

 To qualify for a Letter of Good Standing a student must have a cumulative weighted numerical GPA of 2.000 ("C") or higher, and have received no more than two grades below a "C-" in the first year to be in good academic standing.

 A Letter of Good Standing is printed on Law School letterhead and signed by the Assistant Registrar.
 The letter confirms attendance, satisfactory progress and estimated term of graduation.

 To request a Letter of Good Standing, launch the online form (UMN.EDU login required), or download and complete the Request Form, and mail or fax to: